microsoft/knack/docs/testing.md

 1. When the test is run without recording file, the test will be run under live mode.
 A recording file will be created at `recording/<test_method_name>.yaml`
 2. Wrap the command in `self.cmd` method.
 It will assert the exit code of the command to be zero.
 3. All the functions and classes your need for writing tests are included in `knack.testsdk` namespace.
-It is recommended __not__ to refrenced to the sub-namespace to avoid breaking changes.
+It is recommended __not__ to reference the sub-namespace to avoid breaking changes.

 ### Sample 2.
 Validate the return value in JSON
 ``` Python